courk/openflexure-delta-stage/docs/raspi_sangaboard_base.md

 ### Put microscope into base {pagestep}

-The microscope [main body] fits snuggly into the [Raspberry Pi & Sangaboard base].
+The microscope [main body] fits tightly into the [Raspberry Pi & Sangaboard base].

 ![](images/raspi_sangaboard_base/microscope_in_base.jpg)